trahnagrom/controlled-assessment/report2.md

 print "%2.f %s is %2.f %s" %(numb1, short_hand[c_type1], conversion(c_type1, c_type2, numb1), short_hand[c_type2])

 ```
-For this code I set the curreenices and their rates, using Punds Sterling as the base value meaning it held the value of 1.
+For this code I set the currenices and their rates, using Pounds Sterling as the base value meaning it held the value of 1.
 I then set the shorthand or currency codes, for example: Pounds Sterling is GBP, US Dollars are USD and so on.
 I then had the program ask the user for the currency code for the currencies they are converting from and to, followed by the amount they wish to convert.
 It then displays the conversion rate and the amount of their chosen currency that they will recieve.

 Task 1 PASSED